 Coping Skills for Post Traumatic Stress Disorder

-If you have PTSD and are struggling with anxiety, flashbacks, tension, or other symptoms, here are some coping skills and strategies that I have found which can help:
+Relieving PTSD is challenging, but not impossible.
+When your stress responses or flashbacks are triggered, and you are struggling with anxiety, flashbacks, tension, or other symptoms, here are some coping skills and strategies that I have found which can help:

 Take some deep breaths.